bbengfort/fluidfs/docs/index.md

 Decentralized consensus algorithms are used by distributed systems to make global decisions that must be durable.
 FluidFS uses a variant of the [Raft consensus algorithm](https://raft.github.io/) called _hierarchical consensus_ to ensure small quorum sizes, high availability, and strong coordination across geographically distributed devices.
 Hierarchical consensus flexibly allocates subquorums to dynamic object groupings.
 This allows availability and performance due to the localization of quorum membership near to where accesses are occurring.
 It also allows larger quorums because the decision space is segmented across a large number of devices.

+## Getting Started

+The easiest way to get started with Go is to download the source code and install it using the `go get` command as follows:

+    $ go get github.com/bbengfort/fluidfs
+    $ go install github.com/bbengfort/fluidfs/cmd/...

+Two commands should now be in your `$PATH`: the `fluidfs` command, which runs the FluidFS server and the `fluid` command, a client to the server.
+In order to set the configuration for FluidFS, create a folder in your home directory called `.fluidfs` and copy the `fixtures/config-example.yml` file to that folder.

+    $ mkdir ~/.fluidfs
+    $ cp fixtures/config-example.yml ~/.fluidfs/config.yml

+The configuration file has many comments to guide you in the setup.
+Open the file for editing and ensure that at least the `pid` configuration is set to a number greater than 0.
+You can then start the FluidFS server as follows:

+    $ fluidfs start

+This should run the server, but since no mount points have been defined, there will be no file system interaction.
+Define a mount point with the client:

+    $ fluid mount ~user ~/Fluid

+This creates the ~user prefix (bucket) and mounts it to the directory Fluid in your home directory.
+Make sure that this directory exists!
+You may have to restart the FluidFS server for changes to take effect.
+Once done, you can `cd` into the `~/Fluid` directory, create and modify files as needed, and FluidFS will track them.

+To view the web interface for FluidFS, open it as follows:

+    $ fluid web

+This will open the default browser to the web interface.

 ## Development

 The primary interface is a command line program that interacts directly with the fluid library.
 Building from source is implemented using the included Makefile, which fetches dependencies and builds locally rather than to the `$GOPATH`: